Those whom the gods would destroy find in their madness a subject for analysis.

 “Let any man lay the map of Australia before him, and regard the blank upon its surface, and then let me ask him if it would not be an honourable achievement to be the first to place foot at its centre.
 Men of undoubted perseverance and energy in vain had tried to work their way to that distant and shrouded spot.”
 Charles Sturt.

+”Just before our love got lost you said I am as constant as a northern star and I said, Constantly in the darkness Where’s that at?
 If you want me I’ll be in the bar.”
 Joni Mitchell, “A Case Of You“, Blue.

 “Understanding the past as a place crisscrossed by the tracks of numerous people and creatures is crucial if we are ever to glimpse futures beyond blank spaces.”
 Samia Khatun, Australianama (p.
 105), OUP, Kindle Edition.